-It was evident that, HWC in SVC were on the increase and this is caused by a number of factors.
+It was evident that, HWC in SVC were pervasive and this is caused by a number of factors.
 Communities in SVC have no other income generating sources besides exploiting resources within their surroundings.
-The illegal harvest of mopane trees to extract charcoal was on the increase.
+The illegal harvest of mopane trees (Fig. 1) to extract charcoal was also on the increase.
 Domestic animals had to scramble for pastures in SVC leading to increased reports on communities losing their livestock to wildlife and also people losing their lives during the process.
 Increased population in SVC has seen communities expanding their settlements into protected privately owned properties and this entails the clearance of large tracts of land for settlement (Fig. 1).
 The cutting down of trees has reduced space and the natural habitat for wildlife in SVC.
+One local farmer interviewed had this to say: